yousefmasry4/Machine-Learning-Core/README.md

 sudo docker-compose build
 ```

-and then run the folowing to start the container and expose the API:
+and then run the following to start the container and expose the API:

 ```shell
 sudo docker-compose up